-I am delighted to announce that the 54th Annual Meeting of the Southeast Conference for Asian Studies will take place January 16–18, 2015 at University of Virginia.
-All information about the conference can be found online at http://www.uky.edu/Centers/Asia/SECAAS/
+I am delighted to announce that the 54th Annual Meeting of the Southeast Conference for Asian Studies will take place January 16–18, 2015, at University of Virginia.
+Information about the conference can be found online at http://www.uky.edu/Centers/Asia/SECAAS/.

 Our meeting’s success comes from vibrant presentations that reflect the diversity of our research and teaching on Asia.
-I invite you to participate in the 2015 planning by submitting a proposal for an individual presentation or a full panel of papers.
+I invite you to participate by submitting a proposal for an individual presentation or a full panel of papers.
 Proposals must be submitted no later than October 31, 2014.
-Please use the submission form available on the conference website (“Call for Papers”) and email, fax or post to our 2015 Program Chair, Dr. Xiaoyuan Liu.
-Direct any questions about conference logistics to Dr. Charles A. Laughlin, our 2015 Local Arrangements Chair.
-Refer to the website for information on the conference registration fee, conference hotel, transportation, program, and related events.
+Please use the submission form available on the conference website (“Call for Papers”) and email, fax, or post the form to our 2015 Program Chair, Dr. Xiaoyuan Liu.
+Direct any questions about conference logistics to Dr. Charles A. Laughlin, our local arrangements chair.
+Refer to the website for information on the conference registration fee, hotels, transportation, and program.

-SEC/AAS dues are $20 ($10 for students); conference participants must be dues-paying members.
+SEC/AAS dues are $20 ($10 for students).
+Conference participants must be dues-paying members.
 Please find the membership form on our website (“Membership Information”).
 Send SEC/AAS dues to: Charlotte Beahan, Dept. of History, 6b Faculty Hall, Murray State University, Murray, KY 42071-3341.
-All SEC/AAS members receive a copy of the SEC/AAS peer-reviewed journal Southeast Review of Asian Studies (SERAS).
+All SEC/AAS members will receive a copy of the SEC/AAS’s peer-reviewed journal the Southeast Review of Asian Studies (SERAS).

 Three grants in the amount of $200 are available for graduate students presenting papers.
-Those who wish consideration should note this on their paper proposals.
-Preference will be given to students in the Southeast region who must travel more than two hundred miles to attend.
+Those wishing to be considered for these grants should note this on their paper proposals.
+Preference will be given to students in the Southeast regions who must travel more than two hundred miles to attend.